Newborn Sleep: A Safe Guide for Local Parents in Redlands

 • In a crib, bassinet, or play yard with a firm mattress

-• In your room for at least the first 6 months
+• In your room (room sharing) for at least the first 6 months

-• On a flat surface with a fitted sheet and no extras
+• On a flat surface with a fitted sheet and no loose items

-Local Tip: Redlands Community Hospital offers parenting resources that can help you plan your nursery setup.
+Local Tip: Redlands Community Hospital offers parenting resources that can help you prepare a safe sleep space at home.

-Once your baby can roll independently, you don’t need to reposition them during sleep.
-However, always start them out on their back.
+Once your baby can roll independently, you don’t need to reposition them—but always start sleep on their back.

 Newborn sleep Redlands families trust, featuring a sleeping baby wrapped securely in soft pink fabric